chkpwd/alfred-workflows/ente-totp/README.md

 # An Alfred Workflow that uses your Ente Exports

-It's not using a cli so you have to export from the ente app and then manually import them into the workflow's database
+Ente Auth does [not support](https://github.com/ente-io/ente/discussions/716) exporting TOTP codes.
+To use this project, please export from the Ente app and then manually import them into the workflow's database using the `import` parameter.

+> [!NOTE] **Note**: In the future, the workflow will take care of the import.

 ## Setup